evanbowman/BPCore-Engine/README.md

 1) Entities have hitboxes and support collision checking.
 2) The engine will automatically redraw entities for you (sprites will display _in front_ of entities).

 All entity setters generally return the input entity as a result, so you can write `entpos(entspr(entity, 5), 1, 1)`, by chaining calls together.
+When called without additional arguments, the entity api functions act as getters (we want to provide getters, without using a bunch of gba memory by registering a duplicate set of functions).

 * `ent()`
 Create an entity.
 Max 128 allowed at a time.